 On cross-examining legal experts

-The answer on ‘should you cross-examine legal experts’ may differ for legal experts in technical issues or domestic law versus legal experts in international law.
+The answer to the question ‘Should you cross-examine legal experts?’ may differ for legal experts in technical issues or domestic law versus legal experts in international law.

 A better approach to legal experts